publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch5/m__us_usc_t23_s502.md

         (4)  __Technological innovation__  __.—__

-        The programs and activities carried out under this section shall be consistent with the transportation research and development strategic plan of the Secretary developed under section 508.
+        The programs and activities carried out under this section shall be consistent with the transportation research and development strategic plan under [section 6503 of title 49][/us/usc/t49/s6503].

         (5) __Funds.—__